-Any concerns regarding their management will be communicated immediately to the IMC with an expectation of immediate action.
+Guild will expect the timely and appropriate completion of RTW and IM plans by the relevant party (as determined by initial agreement on roles and responsibilities for Injury Management).
+This will be closely monitored.
+Any concerns regarding their management will be communicated immediately to the party with an expectation of immediate action.
 It will be relevant for RTW plans to be written in line with reviews which in most cases will be 28 days in duration unless the Primary Treating Medical Practitioner advises in writing as to why the 28 days has been lengthened.